 The first director was Dr. David Graham, who focused on providing diagnostic services to aviculturists.
 When Dr. Graham retired in 1998, he was succeeded by Dr. Ian Tizard, who has pursued a diverse array of disease and conservation-related research projects.

 In 2018, Dr. Sarah A. Hamer was appointed as the Richard Schubot Endowed Chair and director of the Schubot Center for Avian Health.
-Already an associate professor in VIBS, this role includes a joint appointment in VTPB.
 Her leadership position gives her a chance to assist researchers and students in reaching their academic goals, while also expanding on the current scholarship at the center.

 “It’s awesome to be surrounded by so many people who are united by their passion for bird health.
 I value this opportunity to help solve important bird health problems and to provide meaningful training experiences for students,” Hamer said.

 “I also have a vision to expand the scope of the types of bird work the Schubot Center tackles.”